 Graduates from our program go on to get jobs in the fields of education, business, and counseling (among others); many decide to continue their studies in psychology in graduate school and we've been successful in placing our students in leading programs.

 The Psychology Department sponsors a chapter of Psi Chi, the international honor society in Psychology.
-Students are eligible if they are in the top third of their graduating class, maintain a GPA in psychology courses of at least 3.2, and have completed three Psychology course beyond Introduction to Psychology, one of which must be Psychological Methods and Statistics I.
+Students are eligible if they are in the top third of their graduating class, maintain a GPA in psychology courses of at least 3.2, and have completed three Psychology course beyond Introduction to Psychology at McDaniel College, one of which must be Psychological Methods and Statistics I.

 Many of our students have also received Student Research and Creativity Grants to fund their own research projects or pay for travel expenses to present their research at national conferences.